lane-s/cljs-react-material-ui/README.md

 # cljs-react-material-ui

-This library is interop to get [Material-UI](http://www.material-ui.com/#/) working in Clojurescript.
+This library is interop to get [Material-UI](https://v1-4-0.material-ui.com/) working in Clojurescript.

 Current Material-UI version: `1.4.0-0`

-## Warning: This readme is outdated.
-The library is usable, but will require you to read the source code

 ## Installation
 - Add `[cljs-react-material-ui "1.4.0-0"]` to your dependencies